kakeru13468/FollowVideo/README_EN.md

 # VideoFollow

-A React component library for synchronizing video playback with lyrics display.
-Easily sync YouTube videos with timestamped lyrics.
+A React Hook for synchronizing video playback with lyrics.
+Build your own custom lyrics player with full control over styling.

 [中文文件](./README.md)

 ## Features

-- **Time Sync** - Automatically highlight current lyrics based on video playback
+- **Time Sync** - Automatically track current lyric based on video playback
 - **Click to Seek** - Click on any lyric to jump to that timestamp
-- **Auto Scroll** - Lyrics auto-scroll to follow current playback position
-- **Multiple Display Modes** - Card and plain text display styles
+- **Custom UI** - Logic only, you control the styling
-- **Floating Lyrics** - Display current lyrics overlaid on video
+- **Easy Integration** - Works with any video player

 ## Installation